Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star

 \subsection{Constraints}

-We estimate the semi-major axis $a$ of $M_1$ based on the SMBH mass and the period, which is taken as twice the median QPE recurrence time; $P_\text{orb} = 2\langle P_\text{QPE}\rangle$.
-In all cases, we consider nearly circular orbits, so the eccentricity $e \sim 0$.
+We estimated the semimajor axis $a$ of $M_1$ based on the SMBH mass and the period, which is taken as twice the median QPE recurrence time; $P_\text{orb} = 2\langle P_\text{QPE}\rangle$.
+In all cases, we considered nearly circular orbits, so the eccentricity would be $e \sim 0$.
 As the secondary impacts the accretion disk, its pericenter has to be smaller than the outer radius of the disk \cite[for a discussion about the EMRI orbit parameters, see][]{Karas_2001, Syer1991}.
-The expression for the outer radius $R_\text{out}$ is estimated according to \citet{LT_prec} and written on the right side of the equation,
+The expression for the outer radius, $R_\text{out}$, can be estimated according to \citet{LT_prec} and written on the right side of the equation,

 implying